-- fiscal year 2003, and \$3,000,000 of the general fund--federal 1 appropriation are provided for development and implementation of the 2 3 Washington assessments of student learning.
-Up to \$689,000 of the 4 appropriation may be expended for data analysis and data management of 5 test results. - 6 (3) \$1,095,000 of the fiscal year 2002 general fund--state 7 appropriation and \$1,095,000 of the fiscal year 2003 general 8 fund--state appropriation are provided solely for training 9 paraprofessional classroom assistants and certificated staff who work 10 with classroom assistants as provided in RCW 28A.415.310. - (4) \$4,695,000 of the general fund--state appropriation for fiscal 11 year 2002 and \$4,695,000 of the general fund--state appropriation for 12 13 fiscal year 2003 are provided solely for mentor teacher assistance, 14 including state support activities, under RCW 28A.415.250 and 15 28A.415.260, and for a mentor academy.
+- (3) \$1,095,000 of the fiscal year 2002 general fund--state appropriation and \$1,095,000 of the fiscal year 2003 general fund--state appropriation are provided solely for training of paraprofessional classroom assistants and certificated staff who work with classroom assistants as provided in RCW 28A.415.310. - (4) \$4,695,000 of the general fund--state appropriation for fiscal 11 year 2002 and \$4,695,000 of the general fund--state appropriation for 12 13 fiscal year 2003 are provided solely for mentor teacher assistance, 14 including state support activities, under RCW 28A.415.250 and 15 28A.415.260, and for a mentor academy.
 Up to \$200,000 of the amount in 16 this subsection may be used each fiscal year to operate a mentor 17 academy to help districts provide effective training for peer mentors.
-Funds for the teacher assistance program shall be allocated to school 18 19 districts based on the number of first year beginning teachers. - 20 (a) A teacher assistance program is a program that provides to a first year beginning teacher peer mentor services that include but are 21 22 not limited to: - (i) An orientation process and individualized assistance to help 23 24 beginning teachers who have been hired prior to the start of the school year prepare for the start of a school year;

-- (ii) The assignment of a peer mentor whose responsibilities to the 26 beginning teacher include but are not limited to constructive feedback, 27 the modeling of instructional strategies, and frequent meetings and 28 29 other forms of contact; - 30 (iii) The provision by peer mentors of strategies, training, and 31 guidance in critical areas such as classroom management, student discipline, curriculum management, instructional skill, assessment, 32 communication skills, and professional conduct.
-A district may provide 33 34 these components through a variety of means including one-on-one 35 contact and workshops offered by peer mentors to groups, including cohort groups, of beginning teachers; 36 - 37 (iv) The provision of release time, substitutes, mentor training in observation techniques, and other measures for both peer mentors and 38 39 beginning teachers, to allow each an adequate amount of time to observe
+Funds for the teacher assistance program shall be allocated to school 18 19 districts based on the number of first year beginning teachers. - 20 (a) A teacher assistance program is a program that provides to a 21 first year beginning teacher peer mentor services that include but are 22 not limited to: - (i) An orientation process and individualized assistance to help beginning teachers who have been hired prior to the start of the school year prepare for the start of a school year; - (ii) The assignment of a peer mentor whose responsibilities to the beginning teacher include but are not limited to constructive feedback, the modeling of instructional strategies, and frequent meetings and other forms of contact; - (iii) The provision by peer mentors of strategies, training, and guidance in critical areas such as classroom management, student discipline, curriculum management, instructional skill, assessment, communication skills, and professional conduct.
+A district may provide these components through a variety of means including one-on-one contact and workshops offered by peer mentors to groups, including cohort groups, of beginning teachers; - (iv) The provision of release time, substitutes, mentor training in observation techniques, and other measures for both peer mentors and beginning teachers, to allow each an adequate amount of time to observe